Good Guys (Brust novel): Summary

 Donovan's retired partner tells him that Becker and another sorcerer named Charles Leong had carried out a similar vigilante action, killing sorcerers who they considered evil.
 The Foundation stripped Becker and Charles Leong of their magical powers.
 They conclude that Leong is the "Charlie" behind Nick's murders.
 Matt, who Becker hired despite William's decision and sent too late to Whittier's mansion, joins Donovan and Marci.
 Since William didn't hire Matt, Donovan deduces that he's Charles's ally in the Foundation.
-Donovan and his team capture Charles in Atlanta and inform William, and when William and Shveta come to rescue Charles, Marci strips Shveta of her sorcerous powers and the team captures them both.
-The Foundation removes William's powers too.
+Donovan and his team capture Charles in Atlanta and inform William, and when William and Shveta come to rescue Charles, Marci strips William of his sorcerous powers and the team captures them both.
+The Foundation declares that they will remove Shveta's powers too.
 Donovan volunteers to execute Charles but frees him instead.